adamsoliev/bearblog/intro-sql/blogpost.md

     books;
 ```

 Modern databases make it easy to perform substantial data transformation right inside `SELECT`, reducing the need to handle that logic in application code.

-Suppose you want to surface who currently has each book and render a friendly status in one step:
+Suppose you want to surface who currently has each book and render a status with some additional columns in one step:
 ```sql
 SELECT
     b.title,